JonesInForCode/CardStack/README.md

 CardStack is and will always remain free for the neurodivergent community.
 If you've found it helpful and want to support continued development, consider:

-- Not currently accepting donations, but if this gets some interest, perhaps that could change!
+- Star the repository
-- Spreading the word to others who might benefit
+- Share with others who might benefit

-All donations go toward development time, hosting costs, adding new features and improving accessibility features.
+- Contribute code or feedback

 Remember: Different brains need different tools.
 CardStack aims to be one of those tools for people who think differently.